reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

-# Tutorial: Extend the product schema with a map
+# Tutorial: Add a map to Product pages

 Before you get started with this tutorial, make sure to complete the Plugin Tutorial and are familiar with basic React.
 This tutorial continues on from the `beesknees` plugin.